Sytabram/MindMap-CLI/README.md

 	•	delete <title> – Delete a node by its title (root node cannot be deleted)

-	•	show – Display the structure of the current mind map
+	•	display – Display the structure of the current mind map

 	•	info – Show statistics (total nodes and max depth) for the current map